UWrc/UWrc.github.io/docs/hyak101/python/container.md

 # use Ctrl + C to exit the watch command
 ```

-Additionally, you can watch the output messages as the container is built by monitoring the output file that the sbatch script requested, which will appear in your working directory beginning with `container-build_XXXXXX.out` where the X's are the jobID assigned to the job by SLURM.
+Additionally, you can watch the output messages as the container is built by monitoring the output file that the sbatch script requested, which will appear in your working directory beginning with `container-build_XXXXXX.out` where the X's are the jobID assigned to the job by Slurm.
 For example (Use `Ctrl` + `C` to exit the `tail` command):

 ```bash
 tail --follow --retry container-build_12345678.out